Mab879/cvetool/README.md

 Run
 ```
-$ ./cvetool -l debug report --root-path=/usr --db-path=./matcher.db
+$ ./cvetool report --root-path=/usr --db-path=./matcher.db
 ```
 to scan the system and generate vulnerabilities report.

-The `--root-path` argument defines the root directory of the target file system.
-Currently the tool fails if there is a problem with accessing files.
-For local system is recommended to start from `/usr` and run the tool as root.
+The `--root-path` argument defines root directory of the target file system.
+Currently the tool fails if there is a problem with accessing files (https://github.com/ComplianceAsCode/cvetool/issues/9).
+Therefore for local system it is recommended to set the argument to `/usr` and run the tool as root user (sudo).

-Default report format is `clair`.
+Default report format is `clair` (JSON).
 It could be changed with the `--format` argument.

+Run the tool with `--help` argument for more information.